ros-controls/gz_ros2_control/README.md

 Send example commands:

-When the Gazebo world is launched you can run some of the following commads to move the cart.
+When the Gazebo world is launched, you can run some of the following commands to move the cart.

 ```bash
 ros2 run ignition_ros2_control_demos example_position